Janne252/vscode-fontawesome-auto-complete/DEVELOPMENT.md

 1. sign in on [marketplace.visualstudio.com](https://marketplace.visualstudio.com).
 1. Click the profile link next to the "Sign out" link.
 1. Click the available Azure DevOps Organization.
-1. Click avatar in the top right corner and Select "Security".
+1. Click the "User settings" button in the top right corner and Select "Personal access tokens".
 1. Create a new access token according to [VS Code's documentation](https://code.visualstudio.com/api/working-with-extensions/publishing-extension#get-a-personal-access-token)
 1. Login via vsce using the newly created access token
     ```